Video with transparency in Chrome, Edge, Firefox, Safari, iOS and Android, circa 2022

 }

 .
 Next, I create a new IntersectionObserver.
-Yes, this code could be made to be more reusable, but it works for this purpose.
+This code could be made to be more reusable, but it works for this purpose.

 What does this code do?